sts10/sts10.github.io/_posts/2023-04-18-cargo-deny-licenses.markdown

 I knew that Rust's `Cargo.toml` provides the ability to specify the project's license.
 So it followed that there very likely existed a programmatic way to check the licenses of all of a project's dependencies.

 Sure enough, a tool called [cargo-deny](https://github.com/EmbarkStudios/cargo-deny) offers such a check.
-To sue cargo-deny's phrasing, the tool provides [a "licenses check"](https://github.com/EmbarkStudios/cargo-deny#licenses) that allows users to "verify that every crate you use has license terms you find acceptable."
+To use cargo-deny's phrasing, the tool provides [a "licenses check"](https://github.com/EmbarkStudios/cargo-deny#licenses) that allows users to "verify that every crate you use has license terms you find acceptable."
 [More info here](https://embarkstudios.github.io/cargo-deny/checks/licenses/index.html).

 ## How to use cargo-deny to check "that every crate you use has license terms you find acceptable"